sjentsch/lsjDocs/Ch12/Ch12_Regression_11.rst

 .. ----------------------------------------------------------------------------

-You can see that, in this example, the mean Cook’s distance value is 0.01, and the range is from 0.00000262 to 0.11, so thit is some way off the rule of thumb figure mentioned above that a Cook’s distance greater than 1 is considered large.
+You can see that, in this example, the mean Cook’s distance value is 0.01, and the range is from 0.00000262 to 0.11, so this is some way off the rule of thumb figure mentioned above that a Cook’s distance greater than 1 is considered large.